toblum/McLighting/README.md

   _Only when you have activated GY33 in definitions.h._

 - Optional: [FastLed](https://github.com/FastLED/FastLED/) by FastLED (tested with 3.3.3)
-  _Only when you have activated custom animations (Fire2012) in definitions.h._
+  _Only when you have activated custom animations in definitions.h._

+ - Optional: [IRremoteESP8266](https://github.com/crankyoldgit/IRremoteESP8266) by crankyoldgit (tested with 2.7.12)
+  _Only when you have activated IR-Remote in definitions.h._

 The sketch also uses the following built-in library:
 - Ticker by [@igrr](https://github.com/igrr)